Buddhism and the Arrow of Time

 Of all the laws of physics, the second law of thermodynamics is unique.
 It's the only one that distinguishes between past and future.
 Every other equation works equally well whether time runs forward or backward.
 But entropy—the measure of disorder—only increases.
 This is the arrow of time.

-Dr. Bob Melamede understood this deeply.
-He saw that the arrow of time isn't just an abstract physics concept—it's the fundamental principle governing life, consciousness, and human potential.
+The arrow of time isn't just abstract physics—it's the fundamental principle governing life, consciousness, and human potential.
+Every choice, every relationship, every moment of growth is irreversible.
+Time only flows one way.

 "Nostalgia is a trap.
 The past is a story you tell yourself.
 The only thing that's real is now, and the only direction is forward."